LaneMiller/barrage/README.md

       # to run the app on another port (:3000 will be taken)

-  Barrage should open in your default browser automatically, but if it does not navigate to localhost:3001, or whatever port `npm start` started on.
+  Barrage should open in your default browser automatically, but if it does not,
+  navigate to localhost:3001, or whatever port `npm start` started on.

 ## Credits: